tippf3hlr/midi2vjoy/README.md

     -c  --config:       path to a config file (see example_config.conf) -v  --verbose:      verbose output

-Standard config file is mapping.conf in the same directory as midi2vjoy.exe.
+Default config file is mapping.conf in the same directory as midi2vjoy.exe.
-Standard MIDI device is 1.
+Default MIDI device is 1.
 ```
 ```
                __ _